ICTatRTI/couchdb-conflict-manager/README.md

 ```

 ## Usage
-Declare the element in your app and feed it a URL of a database to manage conflicts on.
+Declare the element in your app and feed it a URL of a database to manage conflicts on along with a username which is not necessarily the couchdb username to tie actions to in the logs.

 ```html
 <style>